-As kids get older they will start to understand the strategy of using the job center (which costs but you can earn this back by applying skills) or undertaking a degree – again to earn more KidZo’s for certain jobs.
+As kids get older they will start to understand the strategy of using the job centre (which costs but you can earn this back by applying skills) or undertaking a degree – again to earn more KidZo’s for certain jobs.
 From 7 years+ I’d suggest you direct kids to start using these and they will see how the earnings can stack up.
 Some activities like mountaineering also require you to have “insurance” first so there are pre-activities that need to be undertaken before you dive in, just like in real life.

 Children can continue to join in up to 17 years though I’d really suggest you’re looking at maximum age of 12 to really enjoy it.